Matttaylor8910/aoc-2019/README.md

 # Advent of Code 2019

-This repo will contain my solutions to my answers for [Advent of Code](https://adventofcode.com/) for 2019, some of the code will probably be shitty due to trying to get the answer quickly, but I'll try my best to clean up if I have the energy :)
+This repo will contain my solutions for [Advent of Code](https://adventofcode.com/) for 2019, some of the code will probably be shitty due to trying to get the answer quickly, but I'll try my best to clean up if I have the energy :)

 You can run any solution from the root of the project by running:
 `node day01/day01.js`